Stay at One of Ireland’s Best Castles

 The Connaught Room is home to Ashford Castle’s treat laden Afternoon Tea, an appropriate setting for indulgence with plush, heavy fabrics, yet comfortably elegant.
 Lucky diners are observed by garden views and Lough Corrib’s glimmered ripples.
 There is a sense of headiness here that cream soaked scones, smoked salmon and champagne flutes compliment.

 Close to these restrooms and Billiard Room you will find the second floor Library corridors with views to the Oak Hall foyer beneath.
 Night time is best to sit and read here when chandeliers dominate and tucked-away reading lamps come in to use.
-The color is rich raspberry red, naturally the velveteen walls and chairs demand to be stroked.
+The color is rich raspberry red, and yes, the velveteen walls and chairs demand to be stroked.

 His powers were tested as I lingered on the green veined moss-like Connemara marble stone.
 No need for the usual bath mats here when you have a natural stone grip.
 My eco-nagging conscience prodded me and I reluctantly switched off the water, then realised the shower floor was still hot like summer warmed pavements.
 A shower with sunshine in it.
 Thank you Merlin.